-"Problems arise, however, when the patient or the patient's family later argue that they were not given enough information to make an informed decision, or that the patient lacked the capacity to make the decision," says Jane Holeman, vice president of risk management at TMLT.
+"Problems arise, however, when the patient or the patient's family later argue that they were not given enough information to make an informed decision, or that the patient lacked the capacity to make the decision," says Tanya Babitch assistant vice president of risk management at TMLT.

 THE PROCESS OF INFORMED REFUSAL

-Circumstances in which informed refusal should be obtained vary considerably.
-Such situations can include "everyday" occurrences such as when a patient refuses to take blood pressure medication or declines a screening colonoscopy.
+Circumstances in which informed refusal should be obtained can include "everyday" occurrences such as when a patient refuses to take blood pressure medication or declines a screening colonoscopy.
 It can also involve the patient who refuses life-saving surgery.

-When faced with an ambivalent or resistant patient, it is important for the physician to use clear and unambiguous language to avoid misinterpretation.
-"Sometimes the only way to get a patient's attention is for the physician to very bluntly tell the patient 'if you do not have this surgery, you will likely die,'" says Holeman.
+When faced with an ambivalent or resistant patient, it is important for the physician to use clear language to avoid misinterpretation.
+"Sometimes the only way to get a patient's attention is for the physician to very bluntly tell the patient 'if you do not have this surgery, you will likely die,'" says Babitch.

 Reasons for the patient's refusal should also be discussed.
-"The patient's decision may arise from many sources, including the denial of the potential seriousness of the medical condition; lack of confidence in the physician or institution; disagreement with the plan of management; conflicts between hospitalization and personal obligations; and financial concerns."
-(2)
+Reasons may include denial of the seriousness of the medical condition; lack of confidence in the physician or institution; disagreement with the treatment plan; conflicts between hospitalization and personal obligations; and financial concerns.

 ASSESSING DECISION-MAKING CAPACITY

-Some patients are clearly unable to make medical decisions: infants, young children, patients who are comatose, severely mentally handicapped or who suffer from dementia.
-(4, 6) Other patients may be suffering from impaired decision-making capacity caused by intoxication, hypoxia, sedation, stress, or fever.
+Some patients are clearly unable to make medical decisions.
+Other patients may be suffering from impaired decision-making capacity caused by intoxication, hypoxia, sedation, stress, or fever.
 "Every effort should be made to reverse potential impairments in capacity, to assure that the patient is making the most rational, autonomous choice."
-(7)
+(4)